How to Cite a Press Release in APA Style

 Determining Authorship for Press Releases

 Determining authorship is probably the hardest part of writing the press release reference list entry.
 It helps to know that press releases are typically written by an organization about itself (their typical audience is journalists, who use them as a foundation for their own stories).
-So when you find press releases on an organization’s own website without a specific author attribution, you can assume the organization to be the author (this is true for the first example above).
+So when you find press releases on an organization’s own website without a specific author attribution, you can assume the organization to be the author (as in the American Psychological Association example).
 When a reference includes a larger organization as well as a department or office within that organization, the larger entity comes first in the entry (as in The White House example).

-Press releases also may be indexed on commercial distribution services, such as PR Newswire, which is the source of the third example above.
-However, PR Newswire is not the author of the third release; it is just the publisher—the author is actually indicated at the bottom of the release (in this case, King Fish Media).
+Press releases also may be indexed on commercial distribution services, such as PR Newswire.
+However, PR Newswire is not the author of the release; it is the publisher—the author is actually indicated at the bottom of the release (as in the MIT Sloan School of Management example).
 For these indexed releases, be sure to identify the proper author of the release when writing your reference list entry.

 In the text, you would cite a press release just like any other source, by using the author and year.
-If you use more than one press release per author per year (say, two from APA in 2010), call them 2010a and 2010b (whichever title comes first alphabetically will be 2010a).
+If you use more than one press release per author per year (say, two from APA in 2018), call them 2018a and 2018b (whichever title comes first alphabetically will be 2018a).
 Italicize the title of a press release, followed by the description Press release in square brackets (without italics) to aid the reader in understanding the reference type, and finally the retrieval URL is given.
 Because press releases are published documents (not, for example, wikis, which are updated constantly), a retrieval date is not necessary.

 Now you should be ready to cite press releases in your APA Style paper!